muuvmuuv/vscode-sundial/README.md

 I am working with [**esbuild**](https://esbuild.github.io/) to bundle Sundial to the smallest possible size to increase the load time in VS Code _for you_.

-> Currently minimum supported VS Code Version
+> The minimum supported VS Code version is
 > [1.74.3](https://github.com/microsoft/vscode/tree/1.74.3)

 1. Install packages via npm: `npm run install` (_pnpm_ does not work due to